 The jig allows to make straight cuts and can be used on both the left and right sides of the jigsaw.

-- Mount the jig on the jigsaw
+- Attach the jig to the jigsaw

-- Drill a hole in the workpiece for the pivot pin
+- Drill a hole in the workpiece for the pivot pin.

-- Mount the jig on the workpiece
+- Attach the jig to the workpiece.

-Cut slowly and steadily.
-Keep the jigsaw straight and avoid putting pressure on it.
-Let the saw do the work.
+- Keep the jigsaw straight and do not apply too much pressure.
+Allow the saw blade to do the work.

 Jigsaw Circle Jig Video